Erdogan tells Turkey's banks to toe the line on interest rates after coup

 The comments could also unnerve investors, who would prefer to see fiscal discipline and structural reforms rather than cheap credit.
 Investors have also been worried about the scale of Turkey's post-coup crackdown, which has seen more than 60,000 people in the judiciary, military and civil service detained, suspended or put under investigation.

-The index of Turkish banks .XBANK weakened on his comments, finishing down 1.78 percent and underperforming the broader index .XU100, which ended down 0.72 percent.
+The index of Turkish banks weakened on his comments, finishing down 1.78 percent and underperforming the broader index, which ended down 0.72 percent.

 CREDIT DOWNGRADES